Bonez07/ADA/README.md

 <p align="center">Automatic duty allocation and attendance sheet generation for school and house prefects at ACS International.
 Created and maintained by Bono Jakub Gajdek, Secretary/SHOH of the 20th Prefectorial Board.</p>

 # Overview
+ADA's functionality can be summarised in the following diagram:
 <p align="center">
 <img width="600" alt="ADA overview" src="https://github.com/user-attachments/assets/bfe90b1a-9d8a-4c5d-99dd-98df3c848e48" />
 </p>

 **ADA works with 4 primary files when allocating duties:**
 - [Duty allocation database sheet](#setting-up-the-allocation-database)
   - Sheet containing names, data (if they are Singaporean, Christian, gender and position), past duties, days where prefect is unavailable
-  -  This data is used in allocations of duties
+  - This data is used when allocating duties
-  -  ADA updates the past duties column after allocating
 - [2 attendance sheets for PB and House](#setting-up-attendance-sheets)
-  - ADA extracts the total duty counts from these spreadsheets to be used in allocation
-  - ADA creates a new attendance sheet under these spreadsheets from a template
-  - It fills the newly created attendance sheet with checkboxes based on allocations and updates the total duty count
+  - Duty attendance speadsheets in which ADA automatically creates attendance worksheets (Spreadsheet refers to the whole file, worksheet refers to the tab under the spreadsheet)
 - [Duty roster template doc](#setting-up-roster-templates)
   - Document which contains all of the duties ADA needs to allocate (these are written in a special code explained later)
   - These duties can be flexibly changed as necessary